Looking for things to do in Nafplio Greece? Look no further.

 The beaches of Tolo and Plaka are well-organized and lined with bars and tavernas.
-Those seeking more peacefulness and seclusion can take their towels and swimsuits to the far end of Karathona beach.
+If you prefer peaceful secluded beaches, head to the far end of Karathona beach.

 Wander Along the Arvanitia Promenade

-The Arvanitia promenade is an idyllic walk through nature that leads along the outskirts of old Nafplio.
-The 1km route can be enjoyed year-round and takes you on a journey along the coastline.
+The Arvanitia promenade is an idyllic coastal walking trail that leads along the outskirts of old Nafplio.
+The 1km route can be enjoyed year-round and takes you on a journey past spectacular natural scenery.

 Very few people know about the tiny church’s existence and so it is seldom crowded.
 The white and blue washed church is beloved among locals.

 Browse the Exhibits at the Archaeological Museum of Nafplio

 There are seven museums scattered throughout Nafplio.
 One that is certainly worthy of your time is the Archaeological Museum of Nafplio.

 It is set inside a former Venetian mansion that dates back to 1713.
 The building itself is spectacular and is widely recognised as being one of the best examples of Venetian architecture in all of Greece.